 Additionally, every five (5) years after, all on-site managers must show documentation of tax credit training conducted by MHC or an approved organization.
+The training certificate provided by an outside organization should show a minimum of 6 credit hours.
 Owner/management internal trainings and agency housing conferences, including MHC's Annual Housing Conference, are not acceptable.
 In the event of a change in on-site management staff, the individual must acquire training within 120 days of the initial change.